The Myth That Most Americans Hate Their Job

 Arguably, this trend represents nothing more than a regrettable habit of the terminally online, which is to interpret minor annoyances (“that afternoon meeting should have been an email”) as high-dudgeon sins of humanity (“my neoliberal boss conscripted my full 2 o’clock hour at threat of permanent termination, because capitalism”).

-The deeper problem is that policy makers can’t fix America’s biggest problems if they’re confused about what America’s biggest problems really are.
-Unlike the perceived misery of everyday work, some problems seem calamitous because they actually are.
+The deeper issue is that policy makers can’t fix America’s biggest problems if they’re confused about what America’s biggest problems really are.
+Unlike the perceived misery of everyday work, some things seem calamitous because they actually are.
 For example, eradicating poverty from the richest country in the world is a moral necessity; so is building sufficient housing and decarbonizing our energy grid.
 By contrast, claiming that all jobs are inherently terrible is a distraction from the fact that some jobs truly are awful, and we should try to automate or otherwise erase them.
 People who want to change the world have to engage with reality as it exists.
 We should all want people to be at least somewhat satisfied with their job.
 Shouldn’t we reckon with the fact that most of them say they already are?